We’ve taught hundreds of organizations and individuals how to make their copy persuasive and powerful.

 Writing isn’t a talent; it’s a skill.
 Just like carpentry or piano, anyone can learn and master the craft.
-Improve your writing immediately by learning the Machinery of Language, the foundational theory and tactics we use every day at Stiff.
+Improve your writing immediately by learning the principles of plain language to ensure content is inclusive and accessible.Download the e-book

 Our proprietary Backdraft system provides writing training in how to assess and correct more than 40 variables of tone, style, clarity and impact for all branding, communications and marketing content.
 Backdraft is the foundation of Stiff’s peer review system.
 Everything at Stiff is reviewed internally twice to assess quality.